 The Audit Committee considered the findings contained in reports prepared by the PCC's and Constabulary's internal auditor, TIAA.
-TIAA conducted 13 reviews to support the 2022/23 head of internal audit opinion.
+TIAA have completed 20 reviews to support the draft 2023/24 head of internal audit opinion.
+A further three reviews were being finalised at the time of writing and will contribute to the final opinion.
 Audits were designed to assess the extent to which the internal controls were adequate to ensure that activities and procedures were operating to achieve the PCC's and Chief Constable's objectives.

-The Audit Committee can take reasonable assurance that the internal controls tested were suitably designed, consistently applied and effective for 12 out of 13 completed reviews.
-It can take substantial assurance for one of the audits.
+The Audit Committee can take reasonable assurance that the internal controls tested were suitably designed, consistently applied and effective for 17 out of 20 completed reviews.
+It can take substantial assurance for two of the internal audits.
+One review, covering procurement strategy and compliance, was assessed as limited assurance.